megadose/Quidam/README.md

 - Github: Go look at recent commits with the api so give the full email and the name associated with the email address.

 ## Rate limit:
-- Twitter rate limit if you do it too fast just change IPs
+- Twitter rate limit if you do it too fast just change IP
-- Instagram rate limit if you do it too fast just change ip
+- Instagram rate limit if you do it too fast just change IP
-- Github no spleen limit
+- Github no rate limit
 ### Demo
 ![](demo.gif)